 What Is Relationship Marketing?

 Once you can uncover your top customer cohorts, you can start segmenting your customer database and executing real relationship-centric marketing.

 Relationship Marketing Examples

-1. Attracting Customers
+1. Attracting Customers - Game of Thrones

-The show’s devoted fanbase made it easy for HBO to build and showcase user generated content (UGC), further enhancing fans' relationship with the television series.
-Season 5 of Game of Thrones was not only HBO's most-watched premiere, but also its most social premiere.
+The show’s devoted fanbase made it easy for HBO to build and showcase user-generated content (UGC), further enhancing fans' relationship with the television series.
+Season 5 of Game of Thrones was not only HBO's most-watched premiere but also its most social premiere.

-2. Converting Customers
+2. Converting Customers - The Sea We Breathe

-3. Retaining Customers
+3. Retaining Customers - NYX Cosmetics

 If you're an online retailer, the relationship begins once the purchase is made.
 Customers today expect a magical unboxing experience, lightning-speed order fulfillment and bend-over-backwards customer service.

 NYX Cosmetics blended the perfect mix of UGC and unboxing in its NYX FACE Awards unboxing challenge.
 NYX sent out packages for YouTube influencers to open on their channels and turned it into a contest to select its Beauty Vlogger of the Year.

-Ongoing email nurturing is an obvious component of inbound marketing that many companies overlook.
+Ongoing email nurturing is a prominent component of inbound marketing that many companies overlook.
 The quality, content and value you deliver to your customers' inbox can make or break your customer loyalty and lifetime value.

 Relationship Marketing Prediction: Transparency

-At Human Marketing, we pride ourselves on being a relationship-driven marketing agency from day one.
-Our clients refer to us as their outsourced CMO, and we work as if we're their internal marketing department.If you'd like to learn about how we can employ relationship marketing strategies similar to the ones described in this article...
+At Human, we pride ourselves on being a relationship-driven marketing agency from day one.
+Our clients refer to us as their outsourced CMO (Chief Marketing Officer), and we act as their internal marketing department, wrapping our hands around everything we need to know about your business, your customers, and your goals to bring you and your audience the best results.